-The Vice-president performs all the duties of the President when he or she is absent.
+The Vice President performs all the duties of the President when he or she is absent.

 The Majority Floor Leader handles all Aldermanic administrative duties on the floor.
 He or she moves to: defer the approval of the minutes until printed, approve minutes when printed in the Journal of the Board of Aldermen, excuse Aldermen, adjourn to a certain date and carry out miscellaneous duties assigned by the President.
-In the absence of the Vice-president he or she assumes the role.
+In the absence of the Vice President, he or she assumes the role.

 The Assistant Majority Floor Leader performs all the duties of the Majority Floor Leader when he or she is absent.

 The Clerk of the Board of Aldermen perform all duties necessary to the functioning of the Board.
 The Clerk is the official repository of all reports and records of the Board of Aldermen and his or her duties are almost limitless.
-His or her duties include the maintenance of records of all the proceedings.
+His or her duties include the maintenance of the records of all proceedings.
 During the Board meetings, the Clerk is positioned just below the President and is responsible for voting procedures.

 The Sergeant-at-Arms attends all meeting and takes care of the chambers as proscribed by the Aldermen.